ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab00.md

 * Learn what your ETS username/password for SPIS is
 * Access your UCSD email account to get your invitation to Piazza
 * Register your iClicker
-* Create an account on github.com using your UCSD email address
+* Create an account on [GitHub](https://github.com) using your UCSD email address
-* Fill out a Google Form so that we know your github id
+* Fill out a Google Form so that we know your GitHub username
-* Accept an invitation to the ucsd-cse-spis-2019 github organization
+* Accept an invitation to the [ucsd-cse-spis-2019](https://github.com/ucsd-cse-spis-2019) GitHub organization
 * Activate your Piazza account

 # Learning Goals